ibm-cloud-docs/vpc/block_storage_vpc_create.md

     1. Specify [access management tags](/docs/vpc?topic=vpc-block-storage-about&interface=ui#storage-about-mgt-tags) that were created in IAM to help you manage access to your volumes.
 1. In the **Optional configurations** section, you can specify whether you want to create the volume with data from a snapshot.
 For more information, see [Create a stand-alone {{site.data.keyword.block_storage_is_short}} volume from a snapshot](#create-standalone-vol).
 Also, you can choose to apply a backup policy.
 Click **Apply** to see available policies and plans.
 1. In the **Profile** section, you can specify the performance profile of your volume, its IOPS, and capacity.
+    - [Select Availability]{: tag-green} As an allow-listed customer, you can select the [`sdp` profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile).
+Then, specify the capacity of your volume, the requested throughput limit, and the required IOPS.
+Volume size can range from 1 - 32,000 GB.
+You can specify IOPS in the range of 100 - 64,000.
+The throughput limit range is 1000-8192 Mbps.
-    - For [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers), select the tile with the performance level that you require and specify the volume size in GBs.
+    - You can select one of the [_tiered_ profiles](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#tiers).
+After you select _general-purpose_, _5iops-tier_, or _10iops-tier_, the next step is to specify the volume capacity.
 Volume size can be 10 - 16,000 GB.
-    - For [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) IOPS, specify the size of your volume and IOPS range based on the size of the volume.
+    - You can select the _custom_ profile if your application performance requirements don't fall within any of the IOPS tiers.
+Then, specify the size of your volume and the IOPS in the appropriate range for the volume capacity.
 As you type the IOPS value, the UI shows the acceptable range.
-You can also click the **storage size** link to see the table that contains the size and IOPS ranges of the [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
+You can also click the **storage size** link to see the size and IOPS ranges of the [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
 1. In the **Encryption at rest** section, you can choose to keep the encryption with IBM-managed keys that is enabled by default on all volumes.
 Or you can choose to use [your own encryption key](/docs/vpc?topic=vpc-block-storage-vpc-encryption) by selecting your key management service: {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}.
 To locate your encryption key, select one of the following options:
     - **Locate by Instance**:
        1. Select the data encryption instance from the list.
 If you don't have an instance yet, you can click the link to create one.